sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 Explanation

 In a multi-task learning setting, you apply in parallel the attention mechanism to multiple sets of the queue, keys and values that you can get by transforming the original embeddings.
 In multi-head attention, the number of times that you apply the attention mechanism is the number of heads in the model.
 For instance, you will need two sets of queries, keys and values in a model with two heads.
 The first head would use a set of representations and the second head would use a different set.
-Using different sets of representations, allow your model to learn multiple relationships between the words from the query and key matrices
+Using different sets of representations, allow your model to learn multiple relationships between the words from the query and key matrices.
+Since each head uses different linear transformations to represent words, different heads learn different relationships between words.

 Consider a scenario where transfer learning can be beneficial.
 Explain how you would approach the transfer learning process, including:

+Task :

 The choice of a pre-trained model.

+In general, transfer learning scenarios use pre-trained models so that we can easily extract feature based word embeddings or perform fine-tuning on downstream tasks.

+Feature based Transfer Learning : you learn word embeddings by training one model and then you use those word embeddings in a different model on a different task.
+Fine tuning : In this, you can use the exact same model and use it on a different task.
+Sometimes when fine tuning, you can keep the model weights fixed and just add a new layer that you will train.
+Other times you can slowly unfreeze the layers one at a time.
+You can also use unlabelled data when pre-training, by masking words and trying to predict which word was masked.

+For example, we can use pre-training tasks like language modeling, mask sentence or next sentence for our model.
+For example, a model that is pre-trained to predict movie reviews is fine-tuned to predict course reviews.

+Similarly, in the above tasks, we have a sentence classifier model of DistillmBERT which is already pre-trained.
+This model was chosen because this has already been trained with a large corpus of data.
+This pre-trained model is uncased and multilingual.
+Hence, can be fine-tuned to a variety of different use cases especially multi-task learning as the problem demands.

 The layers you would freeze/unfreeze.

 The rationale behind these choices.

 Task 4: Layer-wise Learning Rate Implementation (BONUS) Implement layer-wise learning rates for the multi-task sentence transformer.
 Explain the rationale for the